escodel/highball/README.md

 9-ball pool score tracker

 # Recent changes:
+- End of match barely working (through alert, no UI yet)
+- Portrait end of rack score
+- Did not update docs (external facing github.io site) yet.
+- End of rack functionality: right now it only triggers when the 9 ball is tapped and module 0.
+Would like this to happen when any bal is tapped or dead ball is marked so that you don't have to tap the 9 ball to initiate end of rack.

+# To do:
+- more negative test cases
+- breaking on activate and de-activate the first ball
+- implement Hammertime to reduce click/touch delay.
+- lock zoom (iOS thing, escodel knows what this is).. may not be adding this.
+- Clean up function declaration in scoring.js
+- End of match functionality
+    - UI
+    - Data persistence (defer)
+    - Modal to ask if they want to continue or reset.
+Also need "oops" button if the final point was marked in error - unmark most recently marked point.
+I think it should look like <player name> wins!
+Final score 14-6.
+Total Innings: 26.
+Then have two buttons: keep playing or Reset (maybe with a confirmation on the reset button)
+- Tablet responsiveness (button padding, fonts,
+- Think about monetization, official hosting, license
+- Think about modifying logo - try different background color or leaving the main favicon the same but putting the vertical/welcome screen as darker/no background

+- Nice to have functionality
+    - Load previous match
+    - Keep track of multiple matches (like a full league night, maybe even checking skill level max 23)

+# Less-recent changes:
 - Orientation fixed so that portrait displays landing view and landscape displays main app view.
 - Favicons and app icon added.
 Can now Add to Home Screen on ios and android.
 - 9 on snap, break & run incrementers for each player.